LRYMND/v-link/README.md

 ## 05 | Audio

-The current solution for getting audio to work in cars, which don't have a factory aux port, is a [small module](https://www.tindie.com/products/justtech/aux-input-volvo-v50-s40-c30-c70-xc90/) from Lithuania.
+The current solution for getting audio to work in cars that don't have a factory aux port is a [small module](https://www.tindie.com/products/justtech/aux-input-volvo-v50-s40-c30-c70-xc90/) from Lithuania.
 This module is a mod for the radio to add an aux port.
 There is also a Bluetooth version available but since the phone is already wirelessly connected to the Carlinkit adapter dongle, an aux-cable seems pretty clean and less prone to failure.

 ### > Note:

 This is no advertisement, just a clean and simple solution IMO.
 And since MOST-Bus is supported through the PiMost from ModernDayMods, it might be possible to send audio over the MOST network in the future.
 This is still under investigation.
 Feel free to join the Discord Server if you want to participate in development.

-In the future we want to integrate MOST Bus into the project for a better audio quality and easier installation.
-Stay tuned.

 ## 06 | Disclaimer

-I distance myself from any damage that you might do to your car in case you want to follow this guide.
-Eventually you will need to find other places to mount your components and different paths to route your cables; it's DIY afterall!
+The use of this soft- and hardware is at your own risk.
+The author and distributor of this project is not responsible for any damage, personal injury, or any other loss resulting from the use or misuse of the setup described above.
+By using this setup, you agree to accept full responsibility for any consequences that arise from its use.
+It’s DIY after all!

 ## 07 | Roadmap